pattonsgirl/Spring2020-CEG2170/Labs/Lab03/README.md

 Would you like to enter another number (y/n): n
 ```

-## Part 2 - Iterators, loops, running counters, formatting output:
+## Part 2 - For loops & formatting output:
-If a moderately active person cuts their calorie intake by 500 calories a day, they can typically lose about 4 pounds a month.
-Write a program that lets the user enter their starting weight, then creates and displays a table showing what their expected weight will be at the end of each month for the next 6 months if they stay on this diet and provide an encouraging statement at the end.
-Use a for loop to complete
+If a moderately active person cuts their calorie intake by 500 calories a day, they can typically lose about
+4 pounds a month.
+Write a program that lets the user enter their starting weight, then creates and displays
+a table showing what their expected weight will be at the end of each month for the next 6 months if they
+stay on this diet and provide an encouraging statement at the end.

 ### Sample execution:
 ```